Matt Diaz

 It seems as though Matt will fit in great with this group.
 He’s near the average age, drinks brown water, loves the niners (too many of you do), let’s results of football games affect his mood for half a year (most of us can relate – I’m still not over the National Championship game), injures himself picking up towels, and loves to travel to play golf.
 In addition to having all those things in common with most rest of us, Matt seems like another really good dad.
 He’s highly involved with his kids sports and used to run the Rocklin Rampage Wrestling club.
 Now he’s the president of Rocklin Youth Lacrosse.
 Matt seems like another great addition to the Montemar, and perhaps even Drew’s invitational at Whitney, since he’s a Rocklin guy.
 Drew won’t read this but Luke will so put it in your mind, Luke.

-ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – Matt and Aaron are donating a box of Titleist balls and a gift card to Whitney Oaks.
-Thanks, guys!
+ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – Last year Matt and Aaron are donated a box of Titleist balls and a gift card to Whitney Oaks.
+Hoping they can come through again?

 FUN FACT – Matt wrestled with UFC fighter, Jake Shields, in college.